Op-ed length essays on a fairer globalization. We welcome submissions.

 Timothy Savage 02/21/07

-More than any other countries on Earth, China and the United States hold the key to whether humanity can put the brakes on its greenhouse gas emissions and avoid the dire consequences of global warming.
+More than any other countries, China and the U.S. hold the key to whether humanity can put the brakes on its greenhouse gas emissions and avoid the dire consequences of global warming.
 Tension has been growing in both countries between local and central government approaches to climate change.

 Stephanie T. Kleine-Ahlbrandt, Andrew Small 02/14/07